skurhse/chitin/README.md

 # 🦊 xenia

-A Terraform CDK project that creates and provisions Azure Kubernetes Service clusters, managed with GitHub Actions.
+a Terraform CDK project that creates and provisions Azure Kubernetes Service clusters, managed with GitHub Actions.

 ## docs